Quiz

 Results

-#10.
-What is the normal range of respiratory rate for an adult at rest?
+#11.
+What is the normal range for the heart rate if an adult is at rest?

 Previous